frank26080115/OpenMV-Astrophotography-Gear/doc/Main-Algorithm-Development.md

     "* del UMi",     1195.457555, -104.488215,
     "HD 107113",     1264.471354, -170.201903,

 When the camera takes a new picture, the code needs to find the stars in the picture first.
 It needs to somehow separate the stars from the background.
 The image is analyzed first, to see how bright the sky is overall.
 This is done with the `get_histogram()` and `get_statistics()` functions of OpenMV.
 The result is mainly is affected by the light pollution and the camera settings.
-With that analysis, it can figure out the threshold brightness of stars. (the threshold is also user customizable)
+With that analysis, it can figure out the threshold brightness of stars. (the threshold is also user selectable through the web interface)

 ![](img/explain_histogram.png)